 How Bears plan to make 49ers' 'unknown' Trey Lance uncomfortable

-How Bears plan to make 49ers' 'unknown' Lance uncomfortable originally appeared on NBC Sports Chicago
+How Bears plan to make 49ers' 'unknown' Lance uncomfortable originally appeared on NBC Sports Bayarea

 LAKE FOREST – The Bears have the unenviable task of being the first NFL team to prepare for the San Francisco 49ers with Kyle Shanahan's hand-picked signal-caller Trey Lance at the helm.